 Always ensure that your kitty’s new bed is in a quiet area away from noise and other pets.
 Elevating the bed will keep kids and dogs away from your napping cat.

 It may not seem like it, but cats are finicky when it comes to choosing the perfect spot to sleep in.
 It’s important that you pick a cat bed that appeals to your pet.
 Some traits of a good cat bed include:

 If your budget allows, consider buying two different types of cat beds to see which one your pet likes the best.

 Discourage your cat from napping in other areas of the home by making them less desirable.

 If her typical napping areas aren’t appealing, your cat will be more inclined to use her new bed.

-The Bottom Line on Cat Beds
+Final Thoughts on Cat Beds

 Don’t get discouraged if your cat doesn’t use her new bed right off the bat.
 Lure her to the new bed with catnip and tasty treats.
-Place the bed in a low-traffic, serene location and pick a comfortable cat bed that caters to your pet’s size.
+Place the bed in a low-traffic, serene location, and pick a comfortable cat bed that caters to your pet’s size.
 Additionally, dissuade her from slumbering in other areas of your home.

 With some time and patience, your cat will begin snoozing in the cat bed of her own accord.

 - Cat Sleeping Positions: 18 Common Ways Explained